tirnak/string-permuter/README.md

-A software solution to permutate words from a phrase, provided via input.
+A software solution to permute words from a phrase, provided via input.

 ### Software requirements
 - Generate all possible permutations of input strings